Revfluence/clarifai-python/README.md

 Installation
 ---------------------
-The API client is available on Pip.
+The API client is available on Pip and requires Python 3.8 or higher.
 You can simply install it with a `pip install`
 ```
 pip install clarifai --upgrade
 ```